Which of the following best describes the primary function of DNA... | Channels for Pearson+

 1

-Eliminate incorrect options: DNA is not a structural component of cell membranes.
-Cell membranes are primarily composed of lipids and proteins, not DNA.
+Eliminate incorrect options: DNA does not provide energy for cellular processes.
+Energy is primarily provided by molecules like ATP (Adenosine Triphosphate).

-Eliminate another incorrect option: DNA does not provide energy for cellular processes.
-Energy is typically provided by molecules like ATP (Adenosine Triphosphate).
+Eliminate incorrect options: DNA does not transport oxygen throughout the body.
+Oxygen transport is primarily carried out by hemoglobin in red blood cells.

-Eliminate the third incorrect option: DNA does not act as an enzyme.
-Enzymes are proteins or RNA molecules that catalyze biochemical reactions, whereas DNA's primary role is to store genetic information.
+Eliminate incorrect options: DNA does not catalyze biochemical reactions as enzymes.
+Enzymes are proteins that speed up chemical reactions, whereas DNA serves as a blueprint for making proteins, including enzymes.

-Conclude with the correct answer: The primary function of DNA is to store genetic information, which is used for the development and functioning of organisms.
+Conclude the correct answer: The primary function of DNA is to store genetic information that guides the development and functioning of organisms.
+This information is encoded in the sequence of nucleotides within the DNA molecule.

 Watch next